pailhead/three-instanced-mesh/README.md

 scene.add( cluster );
 ```

-# please provide feedback or examples :)
+## please provide feedback or examples use cases:)

+A man once stopped me in the street down in the TenderLoin and asked me "What's the best nation?" and I said "Giants!" thinking he said "Who's the best in the nation?".
+The answer was "Donation".
+If you find this useful you can totally support it by donating to my pizza budget :) paypal.me/pailhead